AlexeyGalckin/cpphlib/README.md

 # cppapp
 A CMake C++ Header Only Library Skeleton
 #
-This is an ultra minimalistic application + library cmake based project to use as a template.
+This is an ultra minimalistic header-only library cmake based project to use as a template.